James Menzies (Australian politician): Public life

 Menzies "occupied every presidential chair Jeparit had to offer, political, civic, social, and sporting", and endeared himself to the local farming community by extending generous lines of credit.
 He was a Methodist lay preacher, having previously been a Presbyterian elder in Ballarat.
-In 1898, he was elected to the Dimboola Shire Council, where served two terms as shire president.
+In 1898, he was elected to the Dimboola Shire Council, where he served two terms as shire president.
 Both his older brother Hugh Menzies and brother-in-law Sydney Sampson preceded him into politics.

 At the 1911 state election, Menzies was elected to the Victorian Legislative Assembly standing in the district of Lowan.
 His candidacy was supported by the short-lived People's Party, which drew its support from rural areas.
 In parliament, he served on the vaccination, housing, and public accounts committees, and was chairman of the railways committee for two years.
 He generally supported the Liberal and Nationalist governments.
 However, in 1916 he crossed the floor to vote against a government bill that would have mandated the closure of Victoria's Lutheran schools (which were primarily German-speaking).
 He was one of the few MPs to speak out against the discrimination against German-Australians that was widespread during the war, stating that he knew many of the Germans in his constituency from his previous business dealings and that he could vouch for their character.

 Menzies was re-elected to Lowan unopposed in 1914 and 1917, but at the 1920 election lost to the Victorian Farmers' Union candidate, Marcus Wettenhall.
 He made unsuccessful attempts to reclaim his seat in 1921, losing by only 25 votes, and in 1924.